Potiche: Release

 The film premiered on 4 September 2010 in competition at the 67th Venice International Film Festival.
 It was released in France and Belgium on 10 November.
 Launched in 440 prints through Mars Distribution, Potiche had 875,000 admissions during its first week in French theatres.
 At its peak the film was playing in 542 venues.
 When the theatrical run ended, the total number of tickets sold in France had reached 2,318,221.
 As of 28 June 2011, Box Office Mojo reported that the worldwide theatrical revenues of the film corresponded to 23,157,170 US dollars.

 Overseas

 A subtitled version in English was released on DVD in October 2011.
 Clips from the film were used in "trailers" subtitled by Orange, with all the dialogue reworded to be about mobile phones, in order to illustrate how phones can ruin a film.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 82%, based on 114 reviews, and an average rating of 6.7/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 84%, based on 117 reviews.
 On Metacritic, the film has a weighted average score of 68 out of 100, based on 31 critics, indicating "generally favorable reviews".